100 Notable alumni of

 -

-Dwayne Haskins Jr. was an American football quarterback.
-He played in the National Football League (NFL) for three seasons and played college football for the Ohio State Buckeyes, setting Big Ten Conference records for single-season passing yards and passing touchdowns as a sophomore.
-His success in college football earned him the Sammy Baugh Trophy and Kellen Moore Award, along with several conference honors.
+Dwayne Haskins Jr. was an American professional football quarterback who played in the National Football League (NFL) for three seasons.
+He played college football for the Ohio State Buckeyes, setting Big Ten Conference records for single-season passing yards and passing touchdowns as a sophomore in 2018.
+He won the Sammy Baugh Trophy and Kellen Moore Award, along with several conference honors.

 -